hithqd/resume_hqd/content/authors/admin/_index.md

   url: https://www.uestc.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include 2D and 3D Computer vision, object detection and tracking and point cloud.

 # Interests to show in About widget
 interests: